Name of man found dead in Bunnythorpe released

-The body of a man found in a residential property near Palmerston North has officially been identified.
+The partner of a man found dead in a house near Palmerston North has shared her anguish about losing him - and the pain of now trying to explain his death to their three children.

-He was Codi Jarmen Wilkinson, 27, who had been living in the Manawatū area.
+Codi Jarmen Wilkinson, 27, has officially been identified as the body found in Bunnythorpe on Friday night.
+He is said to have been living in the Manawatū area at the time of his death.

+His partner, the mother of his three young sons, paid tribute to him in a heartbreaking social media post.

+"I'm so hurt by the fact that I couldn't help and be by his side to hold him [and] hear his voice telling me: 'I love you, babe'.

+"He meant so much to me and our boys and this is going to affect us in so many ways for the rest of our lives.''

-Police did not reveal any other details about the circumstances of his death, only saying that they were liaising with his family during this difficult time.
+Police did not reveal any other details about the circumstances of Wilkinson's death; only saying that they were liaising with his family during this difficult time.

 "A scene examination of the property where his body was found and the surrounding areas is ongoing,'' a police statement said.